Place du Panthéon

-The Place du Panthéon ([plas dy pɑ̃teɔ̃]) is a square in the 5th arrondissement of Paris, France.
+The Place du Panthéon (/fr/; 'Square of the Panthéon') is a square in the 5th arrondissement of Paris.
 Located in the Latin Quarter, it is named after and surrounds the Panthéon.

 The Rue Soufflot, west of the Place du Panthéon, runs towards the Boulevard Saint-Michel.
 The Lycée Henri-IV, former Abbey of Saint Genevieve, is located east of the square, just south of Saint-Étienne-du-Mont.